 You Can Find the Book At:

-When Aaron Hartzler was little, he couldn’t wait for the The Rapture: that moment when Jesus would come down from the clouds to whisk him and his family up to heaven.
-But as he turns sixteen, Aaron grows more curious about all the things his family forsakes for the Lord.
+When Aaron Hartzler was little, buy more about he couldn’t wait for the The Rapture: that moment when Jesus would come down from the clouds to whisk him and his family up to heaven.
+But as he turns sixteen, this Aaron grows more curious about all the things his family forsakes for the Lord.
 He begins to realize he doesn’t want Jesus to come back just yet—not before he has his first kiss, sees his first movie, or stars in the school play.

 Whether he’s sneaking out, making out, or playing hymns with a hangover, Aaron learns a few lessons that can’t be found in the Bible.
 He discovers that the girl of your dreams can just as easily be the boy of your dreams, and the tricky part about believing is that no one can do it for you.

 In this funny and heartfelt coming-of-age memoir, debut author Aaron Hartzler recalls his teenage journey from devoted to doubtful, and the search to find his own truth without losing the fundamentalist family who loves him.

 I’m just going to throw this out there: I don’t read non-fiction.
 I don’t read memoirs.
 Its not that I don’t like them, I just find my attention span tends to…wander a bit when it comes to things like that.
 I like to learn and I love to listen to people’s stories but in book form, I just have a ton of problems.